getpelican/pelican-plugins/Readme.rst

 Series                    Groups related articles into a series

+Service Worker            Create an offline-first service worker at build time based on a template, PWA ready.

 Share post                Creates share URLs of article

 Show Source               Place a link to the source text of your posts.